Juniper/YAPT/doc/readme.md

 - Verification Tasks

 Tasks will be activated in device group files.
 To activate a task add it to the task sequence list `Sequence: [Init, Filecp, Software, Configuration, Cleanup]`.
 To deactivate remove it from the task sequence list.
 Tasks in this list will be processed in order of occurrence.
-First letter of task name in this sequence list hast to be a capital letter.
+First letter of task name has always to be a capital letter.
-Only exception is task plugin `Init` which should always be in first place and task plugin `Cleanup` which should always be at the end of the sequence.
+Ordering of the tasks can easily be changed.
+Only exception are the task `Init` which should always be in first place and task `Cleanup` which should always be at the end of the sequence.

 ### Provisioning Tasks ###